cloakware-ctf/rhme3-writeups/README.md

 This path was named the "Happy path", and made us very sad over the last few days of the competition.

-To avoid damaging the parts, we believed pulling the power rail down to ground would be the best course of action.
+To avoid damaging the board, we believed pulling the power rail down to ground would be the best course of action instead of over supplying.
 Raiding a discarded power converter we found a massive power mosfet that could switch in under 100 nanoseconds, the length of an AVR clock cycle.
-Our triggering setup involved raising the transistor gate high with a embedded device, pulling the device power rail low for fractions of a clock cycle.
+Our triggering setup involved raising the transistor gate high with a embedded device thus sinking the device power rail low for fractions of a clock cycle.
-Since our ability to tune the device was limited to discrete NOP() processor lengths, our ability to glitch was limited.
+Since our timing involved , our ability to glitch was limited.

 ![Voltage](benzinegate/Voltage_Drop.png)